CSA-20-21/CalculateTests/README.md

 ### Current status:
 Part 1: Done!
 Part 2: Done!
-Part 3: Not started yet
+Part 3: Done!
-Part 4: Not started yet
+Part 4: Done!
-Part 5: Not started yet
+Part 5: Trying to figure out how to do.
+Any ideas?
+DM me.